archfirst/bullsfirst-server-java/README.md

 ## Build Instructions

 ### Install quickfixj in Maven repository
-This step is required because connecting to the quickfixj maven repository was I was giving the following error:
+This step is required because connecting to the quickfixj maven repository was giving the following error:

     No connector available to access repository MarketceteraRepo (>http://repo.marketcetera.org/maven) of type default using the available factories WagonRepositoryConnectorFactory

-- Download quickfixj 1.5.0 from http://sourceforge.net/project/showfiles.php?group_id=163099 and unzip it at C:/lib/quickfixj-1.5.0 (you will have to rename to this).
+- Download quickfixj 1.5.0 from http://sourceforge.net/project/showfiles.php?group_id=163099 and unzip it at `C:/lib/quickfixj-1.5.0` (you will have to rename to this).
 Run the following command to install the library in the Maven repository:

     `mvn install:install-file -Dfile=C:/lib/quickfixj-1.5.0/quickfixj-all-1.5.0.jar -DgroupId=quickfixj -DartifactId=quickfixj-all -Dversion=1.5.0 -Dpackaging=jar -DgeneratePom=true`

 ### Start MySQL Database Server and login as root
 - Start MySQL System Tray Monitor (from Start > All Programs > MySQL).
 - In the system tray, right click on MySQL System Tray Monitor and select Start Instance.
+- Now login to mysql on the command line.

 ```
     > mysql --user=root --password